Read your latest personalised notifications

 Accepted abstracts/clinical cases will be scheduled either as oral presentations or Moderated Poster or Poster Presentations.

 All presentations including question-and-answers will be conducted in English.
 Presenters are expected to speak a good English.

-All abstract/clinical case submitters will be notified by e-mail by in March 2018 about the outcome (accepted or not accepted) of the review and selection process.
+All abstract/clinical case submitters will be notified by e-mail by February 2019 about the outcome (accepted or not accepted) of the review and selection process.
 Please ensure that the email provided is accurate as all correspondences will be sent via email.

 If the abstract/clinical case is accepted, instructions and guidelines concerning the abstract/clinical case presentation will be provided online.

 The same author cannot be assigned to presenting more than 3 abstracts/clinical cases - co-authors should then be assigned as presenters.

 Submission of an abstract/clinical case constitutes a commitment by the author(s) to present if accepted.
 Failure to present and register for the Congress, if not justified (abstract/clinical case withdrawn), will be identified as “no-show” and will jeopardise future acceptance of abstracts/clinical cases.

 All accepted abstracts/clinical cases will be published in the supplement of Cardiovascular Nursing Congress.

 NB: Abstracts/Clinical cases accepted but not presented will be removed from the congress publications (online ESC 365 - SP&P, Mobile App and Abstract book - online supplement)